dustinlyons/nixos-config/README.md

 You've stumbled upon my personal journey with Nix.
 For over a year, I've been hacking away on this configuration.
 It drives my desktop PC, Macbook, and virtual machines in my home lab.
 Along with syncthing to manage data, this Nix configuration guarantees I have a working, seamless experience across each machine I use.

-While developing this code,  I've done my best to keep it as simple as possible - for both future me and readers like you.
+While developing, I've done my best to keep it as simple as possible - for both future me and readers like you.
 You'll see that in how I've organized code, for example, as I keep file naming convetions the same across modules.

 You can follow instructions I've listed below, step-by-step, to run your own Nix environment after you have a running Nix install.